-After managed publishing is turned on, make and submit changes to your app as normal (go to Prepare and roll out a release to learn more).
-The changes won’t be published until they’ve been reviewed and approved and published from the “Managed publishing” page.
+After managed publishing is turned on, make and submit changes to your app as normal.
+To learn more, see Prepare and roll out a release.
+The changes won’t be published until they’ve been reviewed and approved and published from the "Managed publishing" page.

 Step 2: Track and review your changes

 - After you’ve made changes to your app, select Publishing overview on the left menu.

 - In the "Changes in review" section, review the table based on the following: